karmab/autolabeller/README.md

-This repo contains a sample controller automatically labelling nodes based on predefined regex rules matching node name.
+This repo contains a sample controller automatically labelling nodes based on either:
+- predefined regex rules matching node name.
+- a set of matching labels already present in the node

 ## Configuration